YMCA Camp Fitch on Lake Erie: Cabins (2017 to Present)

-In 2017, the camp decided to upgrade its permanent housing from the cabinet to a larger cabin structure of its own unique design.
+In 2017, the camp decided to upgrade its permanent housing from the cabent to a larger cabin structure of its own unique design.
 Wanting to retain the camp’s tradition of “open air meets enclosed structure”, the new design retains the openness of the previous cabent while incorporating features found in traditional cabins at other camps.
 Cabins sit on a 44-foot by 35-foot foundation with a post and beam construction built from century old reclaimed douglas fir.
 The cabins comprise two separate wings to house campers and staff.
 The sleeping areas nearly double the capacity of the cabents and improve supervision as multiple staff are housed with the campers.
 To maintain the openair feel of a cabent, a large portion of each exterior wall has been left open to allow for a flowing cross breeze from Lake Erie.
 In the event of inclement weather, all-weather siding can be rolled down over the open areas in a similar style to the cabents.
 As of 2024, Camp Fitch has built 16 cabins to house all campers under age 13.
 Its current plans are to eventually build at least 26 in total.